system-zero/system-zero/data/docs/zs.md

     Also there are two more callback functions, one that is called immediately after a received input and before any processing, and the other on a carriage return.

-    Generally speaking, the tendency is for a bit aggressive interaction.
+    Generally speaking, the tendency is for an aggressive interaction.

   Word expansion:
     Tilde expansion: